ola-zbieranska/excel-dashboards-projects/README.md

 # excel-dashboards-projects
 This repository showcases a collection of Excel dashboards created for learning and practice purposes.
-Each project demonstrates different aspects of data visualization using Microsoft Excel, including interactive dashboards, data analysis tools, and visualization techniques.
+<br>Each project demonstrates different aspects of data visualization using Microsoft Excel, including interactive dashboards, data analysis tools, and visualization techniques.

 <br> Contents